xu-pu/aerial-manipulation/README.md

 __State Flow__

-1. OptiTrack sends out mocap for the aircraft and object throught Ethernet.
+1. OptiTrack sends out mocap for the aircraft and object through Ethernet.
 2. `ground_station.launch` receives mocap from Ethernet and sends odometry to the onboard computer through UWB.
 3. `uart_odom` receives odometry from the ground station, then publish to ROS